Indian Navy Band: General events

 The band performs at events historically and logistically connected to the Indian Navy, including Fleet reviews and Presentation of Colours.
 It is an annual participant in the annual Delhi Republic Day parade on the Rajpath.
 Sub Lieutenant Ramesh Chand Katoch from the Navy Band has set a record for leading a band contingent on the Rajpath, leading it in 20 out 30 consecutive parades.
 It performs at State dinners held at the Rashtrapati Bhavan, hosted by the President of India for a foreign head of state.
 It also performs at community events in its vicinity.

 Others

 It has visited countries such as France, Italy, Germany, Malaysia, Singapore, China, South Africa and Eritrea.
 In 1971 and 1973, the band took part in the Ethiopian Navy Day celebrations.
 It also took part in the 1977 Royal Navy review in honor of the Silver Jubilee of Elizabeth II.
 It also took part in the Australian Bicentenary review in 1988 and the PLA Navy Platinum Jubilee Parade in 2018.
 The same band took part in the Royal Edinburgh Military Tattoo and the Spasskaya Tower Military Music Festival and Tattoo in 2017.
-In July 2009, bands from the three services, with the Navy band being one, marched down the Champs-Élysées in Paris with contingents from their respective services during the Bastille Day military parade to the sound of Indian martial tunes including Saare Jahan Se Achcha, Haste Lushai and Kadam Kadam Badaye Ja.
+In July 2009, bands from the three services, with the Navy band being one, marched down the Champs-Élysées in Paris with contingents from their respective services during the Bastille Day military parade to the sound of Indian martial tunes including Saare Jahan Se Achcha, Haste Lushai and Qadam Qadam Badhaye Ja.